-4. Dismissal recommendations are forwarded to the Director of Libraries through the supervising department head.
-If the Director of Libraries concurs with the dismissal recommendation, based on the documented evidence, she/he will transmit the recommendation with documentation to the Provost, who will make the final determination.
-Librarians and Archivists have the right to appeal a decision of termination to the Chancellor.
-If such an appeal is not satisfactory, she/he may file a grievance as outlined in the Collected Rules.
+3. Dismissal recommendations should be forwarded to the Director of Libraries through the supervising department head.
+If the Director of Libraries concurs with the dismissal recommendation, based on the documented evidence, she/he will transmit the recommendation with documentation to the Provost or designee to take appropriate action under the Collected Rules and Regulations.